 Best ‘Almost’ all inclusive resorts in Sierra Leone

-While these are some of the best resorts in Sierra Leone, these are four resorts are not all inclusive – they are what we call “Almost All Inclusive” resorts.
+While these are some of the best resorts in Sierra Leone, they are not all inclusive.
+They are what one would call “Almost All Inclusive” resorts.

-The Place Resort: This 15-acre resort is located 10 Kms from the center of Freetown.
+This 15-acre resort is located 10 Kms from the center of Freetown.
 The Place Resort is popular amongst locals for hosting weddings, private parties or conferences.
-Their fine dining restaurants dish out French cuisine, Mediterranean flavours or African flair – the choice is yours.
+Their fine dining restaurants dish out French cuisine, Mediterranean flavors and African flair – the choice is yours.

 Top three regular hotels in Sierra Leone

-If you are not looking for all inclusive resorts in Sierra Leone, but are looking for the best luxury hotels in Sierra Leone, where you want to stay for your business or with family our top three recommendations are:
+If you are not looking for all inclusive resorts in Sierra Leone, but are looking for the best luxury hotels in Sierra Leone, we recommend the following:

 – Radisson Blu Mammy Yoko Hotel, Freetown

 – The Hub Hotel, Freetown

 Sierra Leone is a treasure trove waiting to be discovered.
 Any trip to this country should begin with the capital city Freetown.